its-swats/crud-template/README.md

 # User Registration and Authentication

 ## Summary
 In this challenge we're going to build a toy application that explores user registration and authentication.
 To begin, our application will be limited to allowing users to register for our site and afterward login and logout.
-Once our application has this functionality, we'll look at filtering—allowing logged in users access to content that guests cannot access.
+Once our application has this functionality, we'll look at authorization—allowing logged in users access to content that guests cannot access.

 ### Working with Sessions
 In the vanilla world of HTTP, our web applications don't recognize when two requests come from the same browser; they treat each request the same way.
 In this challenge, we'll learn to use [sessions][] in Sinatra, which store data using [HTTP cookies][].
-We use cookies to retain state across web requests—in this challenge, we'll use them so that our application recognize that a user is logged in.
+We use cookies to retain state across web requests—in this challenge, we'll use them so that our application recognizes that a user is logged in.

 ### Protecting User Data